jhjn/pp/README.md

 Intro
 -----
-There is one simple rule and two variables when running **pp** with a large degree of flexibility.
+This processor has one simple rule and two variables that together offer a large degree of flexibility.

-**Rule**: Whenever the mark `!!` begins a line in the input file, the following text until the end of the line will be evaluated in `sh` and the output - `/dev/stdout` - will replace the marked line in the output file.
+**Rule**: Beginning a line with `!!` indicates a shell one-liner follows.
+All text until a newline will be evaluated with `sh` and the output - `/dev/stdout` - will replace the marked line in the output file.
+Without specifying an output, the input file is overwritten.

 **Variables**: `$IN` and `$OUT` will be replaced by the names of the input text file and output text file respectively *before* the command is run on all marked lines.